|

 Meanwhile, Joshua Tillman, relocated to Los Angeles,

-continued his solo career under a new moniker,
+continued his solo career under a new moniker and a new persona, the

 Two members of the Fleet Foxes (Christian Wargo and Casey Wescott) joined brothers Ian and Peter Murray to form Poor Moon that debuted with the EP Illusion (Sub Pop, 2012), sounding a lot like the Fleet Foxes.